![]() |

 Blooms that are ideal for these little birds with the long bill and tongue.

-"Nature" has provided well for hummers, however many of these hummingbird flowers are disappearing in the wild.
+"Creation" has provided well for hummers, however many of these hummingbird flowers are disappearing in the wild.

 This is where you and I come into play.